We apologize for any cross-postings.

 research with their peers and senior faculty.

-Each student will be allocated a 45 minute time slot, with 15 min. for
+Each participant will be allocated a dedicated time slot, split into a

-faculty or researchers.
-The presentation will be intimate to encourage
+three senior faculty or researchers.
+The presentation will be intimate

-interaction, with only the session organizer, reviewers and other PhD
+to encourage interaction with only the session organizer, reviewers, and

-DC presenters in attendance.
-Reviewer feedback will cover all aspects of
+other student DC presenters in attendance.
+Reviewer feedback will cover

-Students are expected to attend all presentations in their session, take
+etc.).
+Students are expected to attend all other presentations in their

-notes for their peers, and provide those notes to other students in
+session, take notes for their peers, and provide those notes to other

-their session.
-Also in 2018, we will make the DC a richer experience by
+students in their session.
+Also in 2019, we will make the DC a richer

-(1) connecting PhD students before the conference, (2) using technology
+experience by (1) connecting PhD students prior to the conference, (2)

-during the DC to document suggestions/comments from reviewers, and (3)
+using technology during the DC to document suggestions/comments from

-The topics of the AutomotiveUI'18 doctoral colloquium are identical with
+The topics of the AutomotiveUI'19 doctoral colloquium are identical with

 1) Devices & Interfaces